Krishna-Vallamsetty/AWS-Disaster-Recovery-Setup-for-a-Multi-Tier-Web-App/README.md

 ---
 ### Live Failover Test Demonstration

-[cite_start]The following screenshots document the successful live failover test conducted on September 14, 2025[cite: 34]. [cite_start]The test simulated a critical failure of the primary application to validate the readiness of the disaster recovery environment[cite: 42, 43].
+The following screenshots document the successful live failover test conducted on September 14, 2025.
+The test simulated a critical failure of the primary application to validate the readiness of the disaster recovery environment.

 **1. Before the Test: Primary Site is Healthy**